avinsit123/AIC_Project_Final_Notebooks/README.md

 ## Introduction

 In this project, we aim to explore different federated learning approaches to train distributed models on private healthcare data.
-We explore the federated learning setup for diabetic retinopathy area and delve deep into how particular distributions can affect the performance of our models
+We explore the federated learning setup for diabetic retinopathy area and delve deep into how different data distributions can affect the performance of our models

 ### Federated Learning